The Accelerated BSN (ABSN) program is designed specifically for individuals that have

 of State Boards of Nursing Licensure Examination for Registered Nurses (NCLEX-RN).

 The application is offered through NursingCAS with a deadline of January 15th annually for admission the following fall semester.
-Applicants must complete the appropriate University Admissions application for WCU before submitting the program application.
+Applicants must complete transfer student admissions application from University Admissions at least at least 10 days prior to the program deadline to allow receipt and processing of official transcripts.
 Review of applications will begin promptly after the deadline.
-Face-to-face interviews will take place during the month of February with final decisions expected to be made made in March.
+Interviews will take place during the month of February with final decisions expected to be made made in March.

 ABSN applicants must meet the following admission requirements: